Agusnez/Agusnez/README.md

 🪚 **Side projects:** I'm currently learning SwiftUI and hopefully will launch an app to the App Store soon.
 I have managed to launch to the Play Store a basic app that transpose chords/notes to different keys, it helps musicians to alter their songs (I use it a lot with my band) [link to the Android app](https://play.google.com/store/apps/details?id=es.esy.agvs.everynote).

 🏖 **Non work:** I love music!
 I like to play the guitar to disconnect from work, I even compose and record my own tunes.
-I also enjoy walking and movies with friends.
+I also enjoy long walks and spending time with familiy and friends.